nemo-ufes/ontouml2db/README.md

 # A Transformation from OntoUML into Relational Schemas

 This project includes a transformation from OntoUML source model into a target model ready for final transformation into a relational schema.
+A DDL specification is produced.

 The one table per kind approach is used; all non-sortals are flattened to kinds, and sortals lifted to kinds.
 A forthcoming publication describing the approach is planned.